radian-software/prescient.el/README.md

 wish to use *only* regexp filtering, you can use `C-u M-s r` to unconditionally turn on regexp filtering and turn off all other methods.
-This toggling is a buffer-local effect, and does not change the default filter settings.
+This toggling is a buffer-local effect, and does not change the default filter behavior.
 For that, customize `prescient-filter-method`.

 These commands are similar in usage to Isearch's own toggling